myosminozhka-ru/StartAI/README.md

 ## 👨‍💻 Developers

-OSMI AI has 3 different modules in a single mono repository.
+Has 3 different modules in a single mono repository.

 -   `server`: Node backend to serve API logics
 -   `ui`: React frontend